hathawsh/aws-lambda-pypi/README.md

 Run `terraform init` to migrate the local state to the storage bucket, then use `terraform plan` to ensure Terraform is still working as intended.

+## Security

+This project takes the following security precautions.

+- The session keys are auto-generated and stored in a secret.

+- The server configuration file, which contains the session keys, is generated on the fly to minimize the possibility of exposure.

+- The lambda function runs with a role limited to accessing only what it needs.

+- PyPICloud is configured to display no packages to unauthenticated users.

+Please submit an issue if you discover that these precautions are not being applied correctly or if you are aware of other security precautions that should be implemented.

+## Scope

+This project is not intended to be a framework.
+If the project stops working due to changes in AWS, Terraform, Python libraries, etc., then let's fix it, but if you want to enable LDAP, add a plugin, or customize in a way that doesn't apply generally, you probably ought to fork the project instead.